AmandeepSingh789/Spotify-Match/README.md

 `npx expo install jest-expo jest`
 `npx expo install expo-media-library@~15.0.`
 `npx expo install expo-auth-session@~3.8.0`

+Note- After installing all the packages, there will be npm dependency issues or vulnerabilities warning.
+But the app will still work.

 ### to run the app-
 `npx expo start` or